Agreements and Foreign Trade Sector

 2004 Entry into Force

-Immediate duty-free access for Egyptian industrial exports — partial access for agricultural
+Immediate duty-free and quota-free access for Egyptian industrial exports, alongside partial liberalization for certain agricultural exports

 Free Trade Agreement with EFTA